Ministry Profile: How Your Personality Fits

 While there are more complicated personality systems, the four basic temperaments described by Hippocrates, more than four hundred years before Christ, will give adequate input into your relational, leadership, serving, conflict, and management styles which are critical in finding your best fit in ministry.
 Through the years people have given these categories different names but they parallel the original distinctions made by Hippocrates.

-Would you like a better understanding of the temperaments?
+Would you like a better understanding of the personality temperaments?

 The following links will take you to our affiliate stores.
 We do not claim total endorsement of everything on these sites but include these resources to help you understand the various approaches to looking at our personalities.